alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ## Generate files with final regions of interest

-We now have a GFF file with just our genes of interest annotated in the Nipponbare genome.
-The last step is to generate some files that will be used to help us efficiently search the 3kRGP dataset.
+We now have a GFF file listing just our genes of interest annotated to the Nipponbare genome.
+The last step is to generate some files that will be used to search the 3kRGP dataset.

 ```{bash}
 Rscript Scripts/format_gff.R
 ```

 This script saves two things to the "Output" directory:
-1. A BED file containing all the genomic regions you are interested in.
+1. A BED file containing all the genomic regions you are interested in (**genes.bed**).
-2. A set of text files for each gene that list the genomic location of each exon (ordered by gene strandedness).
+2. A set of text files for each gene that list the genomic location of each exon ordered by gene strandedness (**[gene_name]_CDS.txt**).

 With all this work finished, we can finally search for genetic variants!